CZ-NIC/knot-resolver/doc/config-network-server.rst

    .. option:: unix-socket: <path>

-      Path to unix domain socket to listen to.
+      Path to a unix domain socket to listen on.

    .. option:: interface: <address or interface>

-      IP address or interface name to listen on, can also be a list of addresses and interface names.
-      Optionaly, the port number can be specified using ``@`` as separator, e.g. ``127.0.0.1@3535`` or ``eth0@5353``.
+      IP address or interface name to listen on.
+May also be a list of addresses and interface names.
+Optionally, the port number may be specified using ``@`` as a separator, e.g. ``127.0.0.1@3535`` or ``eth0@5353``.

    .. option:: port: <1-65535>

       :default: 53 (dns, xdp), 853 (dot), 443 (doh2, doh-legacy)

-      Port number to listen to.
+      Port number to listen on.

    .. option:: kind: dns|xdp|dot|doh2|doh-legacy